 Last example: Bag 1 is TSIZOLJ, Bag 2 is ITZOLJS, and Bag 3 is STZOLIJ.
 The player chooses to use TKI with his first bag and decides to do the fonzie variation.
 Although it would have been nice to stack in a way that gives the player a chance to PC, the second bag doesn't allow the player to do so.
 Therefore the player improvises on his second and third bag.

-The last example is representative of many cases where you will have to improvise on your second bag and onwards, but as shown on the first two examples, given the right pieces, there are certain followups that you can follow.
-The rest of this page shows widely used followups to TKI, including the ones shown on the first two examples.
+The last example is representative of many cases where you will have to improvise on your second bag and onwards, but as shown in the first two examples, given the right pieces, there are certain follow-ups that you can follow.
+The rest of this page shows widely used follow-ups to TKI, including the ones shown in the first two examples.

 examples on this section are from kazu's plays

 Most variations are divided by where you put your J(L).
-The pictures below show the fonzie, flat top, castle top, and snail variation, respectively.
+The pictures below show the fonzie, flat top, and castle top variation, respectively.